Understanding your pregnancy options

 Support for pregnant homeless women

 Pregnancy can be a very physically and emotionally demanding time.
 Here at Centrepoint, we work hard to provide homeless young mothers and their children with the emotional support and guidance they need to gain independence.
-If you’re homeless or at risk of losing your accommodation, you can get help now by calling us for free on 0808 800 0661 between 9am-5pm Monday-Friday.
+If you’re homeless or at risk of losing your accommodation and based in the UK, you can get help now by calling us for free on 0808 800 0661 between 9am-5pm Monday-Friday.

 There are also numerous other support networks available providing specialist services and help for homeless pregnant women.
 If you’re struggling with your mental health when pregnant, you can discuss this with your GP, midwife or health visitor.
 They will listen to you without judgement and ensure you get the support you need.
 There are also support networks like the Post Adoption Centre (PAC) for mothers who have given their child up for adoption, as well as services to help you cope with miscarriage, including the Miscarriage Association.